When a Cold Becomes Bronchitis

 - Don't smoke

 - Relieve body aches by taking aspirin or acetaminophen.
 (If you are taking any other drugs, talk to your doctor to make sure aspirin or acetaminophen doesn't interfere with them.
 Children should NOT take aspirin.
-Also, the FDA and manufacturers now say that over-the-counter cough and cold medicines should not be given to children under 4.)
+Also, the consumer healthcare products association (CHPA) manufacturers has stated that over-the-counter cough and cold medicines should not be given to children under 4.)

 - Follow your doctor's instructions on ways to help clear your mucus.